-According to the Opportunity consolidated audit of December 31, 2016 (Note 1, Organization):
+According to the Opportunity International consolidated audit of December 31, 2018 (Note 8, Discontinued Operations):

 "During 2015, OTI [Opportunity Transformation Investments] made the decision to sell its banking activities located in Africa.
-Because the banking activities in this region are a major part of OTI's operations and financial results, OTI has determined that this disposal represents a strategic shift.
-Accordingly, the assets and liabilities of the banking activities located in Mozambique, Ghana, Malawi, Rwanda, Kenya, Uganda, Tanzania, and the Democratic Republic of Congo have been segregated and reported as held for sale in the [audited] consolidated statement of financial position as of December 31, 2016...
-Furthermore, the banking activities in these regions have been segregated and reported as discontinued operations in the [audited] consolidated statement of activities..."
+Because these banking activities are a major part of OTI's operations and financial results, OTI has determined that the disposals represent a strategic shift.
+Accordingly, the assets and liabilities of the banking activities located in Colombia and Ghana have been segregated and reported as held for sale in the [audited] consolidated statement of financial position as of December 31, 2018...
+Furthermore, the banking activities in these regions have been segregated and reported as discontinued operations in the consolidated statement of activities for all periods presented.

-In Audit Note 8, Opportunity also reports re: the discontinued operations the following, as of December 31, 2016:
+In Audit Note 8, Opportunity International also presents reconciliations related to the discontinued operations.
+The reconciliations include the following totals, as of December 31, 2018: